 PhD student at New York University

-My PhD research has been recognized with an ICML Outstanding Paper Award and is generously supported by the Microsoft Research PhD Fellowship, the DeepMind Fellowship, the Meta AI Mentorship Program and the NYU Center for Data Science Fellowship!
+My PhD research has been recognized with an ICML Outstanding Paper Award and is generously supported by the Microsoft Research PhD Fellowship, the DeepMind Fellowship, and the Meta AI Mentorship Program.
+I was recently distinguished as a Rising Star in Machine Learning by the University of Maryland Center for Machine Learning.

 Prior to NYU, I obtained a master’s degree in applied mathematics from Polytechnique Montreal.
 I was fortunate to work there with Professors Andrea Lodi and Dominique Orban to design stochastic first- and second-order algorithms with compelling theoretical and empirical properties for machine learning and large-scale optimization.
 I was awarded the Best Master’s Thesis Award for this work.
 I also hold a master’s degree in general engineering and applied mathematics from CentraleSupélec.

-In summer 2022, I was fortunate to work with Bernie Wang and Richard Kurle at Amazon as an Applied Scientist Intern.
+In 2022-2023, I was fortunate to work with Brandon Amos as a Visiting Researcher in the Fundamental AI Research (FAIR) group at Meta AI.
+I was also fortunate to work with Bernie Wang and Richard Kurle at Amazon as an Applied Scientist Intern in summer 2022.

 You can contact me at sl8160@nyu.edu